 xTrackers are ETFs that are created and managed by DWS Investments.
 They provide investors exposure to different asset classes covering commodities, equities, fixed income and multi-asset funds.

-The xTrackers MSCI Emerging Markets Index fund aims to reflect the performance of certain shares in companies from global emerging market countries determined by MSCI.
+The xTrackers MSCI Emerging Markets Index ETF aims to reflect the performance of certain shares in companies from global emerging market countries determined by MSCI (Morgan Stanley Capital International).
 These companies tend to be large to medium-sized such as Tencent Holdings, Samsung Electronics, Vale SA, Taiwan Semiconductor Manufacturing, Reliance Industries and many others.

 5. iShares Select Dividend ETF